 Stages of Computation¶

 This page describes all of the parts of computation, some common causes of slowness, and how to effectively profile.
 This is intended for more advanced users who are encountering slowdowns on larger computations.
-In particular we cover the following:

 Operations on Dask collections (array, dataframe, bag, delayed) build task graphs.
 These are dictionaries of Python functions that include an entry every time some function needs to run on some chunk of data.
 When these dictionaries become large (millions of tasks) the overhead of constructing them can become considerable.
 Additionally the code that builds the graphs may itself be inefficient.